Some Repair Tricks

 The trick here is to use foot power, and to keep the cranks from turning.

 When you are removing a pedal, it will try to turn the crank backwards (backpedaling).
 To prevent this, face the pedal toward the front of the bicycle as much as possible.
 Aim the wrench handle back toward the center of the crank.
 Adjust the pedal height until the wrench is horizontal.
-Most adjustable wrenches have offset jaws, giving you two angle choices.
-Press down on the handle of the wrench with your foot, while holding the rear of the bicycle down so the wheel doesn't spin -- or use an old toe strap or a piece of rope to tie the other crank to a chainstay or the seat tube.
+Most open-end wrenches have offset jaws, giving you two angle choices.
+Press down on the handle of the wrench with your foot, while holding the rear of the bicycle down so the wheel doesn't spin.
+If the wrench extends past the bottom bracket or won't sit horizontal, use an old toe strap, fabric strap or rope to tie the other crank to a chainstay, the downtube or seat tube -- whichever faces the wrench most nearly facing horizontal and to the rear..

 Replacing a pedal is easier -- place the pedal in a forward position and aim the wrench forward from the pedal.
 Secure the other crank or hold the rear wheel down.